Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 Early Concepts

-The term Artificial Intelligence itself was officially coined in 1956 at the Dartmouth Conference by computer scientist John McCarthy.
+The term Artificial Intelligence was first used in 1956 at the Dartmouth Conference by John McCarthy, a computer scientist.

 2. The Era of Rule-Based Systems (1950s–1970s)

-The earliest AI systems relied heavily on rules and logic.
+The first artificial intelligence systems really depended on rules and logic.

 Popular Early Systems